Maternity Care Awards

 EAM Hospital Maternity Care Awards

 The Economic Alliance for Michigan (EAM), a nonprofit group comprised of Michigan’s largest employers and unions, announced the annual EAM Hospital Maternity Care Awards, recognizing hospitals throughout Michigan that have demonstrated excellence and improvement in maternity care and delivery outcomes.
-Nine hospitals have earned an award for 2023.
-This marks the sixth year for the awards.
+Nine hospitals have earned an award for 2025.
+This marks the eighth year for the awards.

 The awards are part of EAM’s Maternity Care Project.
 Created in 2018, the project goals are to decrease the state’s infant mortality rate, reduce the rate of unnecessary C-sections, and be an educational resource for new and expecting parents residing in Michigan.

-greater).
-The data is from the 2022 Leapfrog Hospital Survey performed by The Leapfrog Group, a Washington, D.C. based organization aiming to improve health care quality and safety for consumers and purchasers.
+The evaluations are based off of the 2024 Leapfrog Hospital Survey, conducted by The Leapfrog Group, a national organization dedicated to improving health care quality and safety for consumers and purchasers.

-To be awarded the Excellence Award, hospitals need to fully meet the standard in all four areas in the same calendar year.
-Recipients of the 2023 Maternity Care Excellence Award are:
+To be awarded the Excellence Award, hospitals need to fully meet the standard in all four areas within the same calendar year.
+Recipients of the 2025 Maternity Care Excellence Award are:

 • Corewell Health Pennock Hospital in Hastings

 For the Improvement Award, hospitals must have demonstrated rate decreases in cesarean rates, episiotomy, and elective early delivery over a two-year period, and must now fully meet the standard for unnecessary cesarean delivery rates.
-The recipient of the 2023 Maternity Care Improvement Award is:
+The recipient of the 2025 Maternity Care Improvement Award is Munson Healthcare Cadillac Hospital.

 The Maternity Care Project also provides details for birthing centers in Michigan, providing parents-to-be invaluable information in making a choice for hospital maternity care.
-To compare birthing centers and learn more about the project go to Birthing Center Safety Ratings for more details.
+To compare birthing centers and learn more about the project visit www.maternitycareproject.com.